BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ```

 The `tasks` object is where we find the `create()` method for dynamic test
 creation.
-We can pass the name of the task we wish to create, along with the
-task *type*, as you see in the creation of `hello2`:
+We pass the name of the task we wish to create as you see in `hello2`:

 ```groovy
 task hello1 {